MicrosoftDocs/dynamics365smb-docs/business-central/design-details-costing-methods.md

 The costing method determines whether an actual or a budgeted value is capitalized and used in the cost calculation.
 Together with the posting date and sequence, the costing method also influences how the cost flow is recorded.

 > [!NOTE]
-> You cannot change an item's costing method if item ledger entries exist for the item.<br /><br />
+> You cannot change an item's costing method if item ledger entries exist for the item.
+For more information, see [Design Details: Change the Costing Method for Items](design-details-changing-costing-methods.md).
-> Information will soon be published here about workarounds to changing a costing method in special situations.

 The following methods are supported in [!INCLUDE[d365fin](includes/d365fin_md.md)]: